sarthakk-3107/hackathon2025/README.md

-# Mentor Matcher using Resume + LLM (deepseek-ai/deepseek-llm-7b-chat)
+# 🌟 Mentor Matcher: Resume-Based AI Mentorship Finder
+**Powered by `deepseek-ai/deepseek-llm-7b-chat`**

+---

-## 🧠 Project Description
+## 🧠 What is This Project?

-This project leverages the power of LLMs to help individuals find mentors tailored to their career goals.
+An intelligent AI system that connects individuals with ideal mentors based on their **resume**, **skills**, and **career goals**.

+Whether you're a student, professional, or career switcher — this tool helps you find the right guidance, fast and smart.

+---

+## 📋 How It Works

+✅ **1.
+Upload Resume**
-It accepts a user's resume as input and automatically extracts all relevant skills using NLP techniques.
+→ The app extracts relevant skills using NLP and parsing techniques.

-The system then engages the user in a short interactive conversation using the LLM.
-It asks key questions like their current role, existing skills, and whether they're looking to switch industries.
-These answers, combined with resume data, create a personalized profile for the user.
-The profile is then matched against a curated mentor database.
-Mentors are filtered based on domain expertise, experience level, and skill overlap.
-The goal is to ensure relevant, inspiring, and helpful mentor connections.
-The mentor dataset is stored and queried using a vector database for efficient similarity search.
-The project uses **deepseek-ai/deepseek-llm-7b-chat** for all natural language understanding and generation tasks.
-LangChain handles prompt structuring and conversation flow with the user.
-ChromaDB powers the semantic search for mentor matching.
-The system is designed to be scalable, privacy-aware, and easy to integrate into career platforms.
+✅ **2.
+Interactive Q&A with LLM**
+→ The user answers questions like:
+- What is your current role?
+- What are your key skills?
+- Are you planning to switch industries?

+✅ **3.
+Personalized Profile Generation**
+→ Based on resume + conversation, a custom user profile is built.

+✅ **4.
+Mentor Matching**
+→ Using the profile, mentors are matched from a pre-curated database via vector search.

+---

+## 🛠️ Tech Stack

+- 🤖 **LLM**: `deepseek-ai/deepseek-llm-7b-chat` for conversation and understanding
+- 🔗 **LangChain**: for LLM orchestration and dynamic prompts
+- 🧠 **ChromaDB**: for fast and efficient vector similarity search
+- 📄 **Resume Parser**: for skill extraction from user documents
+- 🎯 **Matching Algorithm**: based on skill/domain relevance and career goals

+---

+## 🎯 Why This Matters

+- Personalized career guidance using cutting-edge AI
+- Scales human mentorship to the masses
-Ideal for students, early-career professionals, and career switchers.
+- Perfect for students, early-career professionals, and career switchers
-This AI-based mentoring solution provides personalized guidance at scale.
+- Seamlessly integrates into career platforms or educational tools

+---

+## 🚀 The Future is Mentored, Smarter, and AI-Powered.